 Our Corporate Governance Principles provide that a majority of the Board and all members of the Audit, Compensation and Corporate Governance and Nominating Committees of the Board will be independent.
 On an annual basis, each director and executive officer is obligated to complete a director and officer questionnaire that requires disclosure of any transactions with the Company in which a director or executive officer, or any member of his or her immediate family, has a direct or indirect interest.
-Following completion of these questionnaires, the Board, with the assistance of the Corporate Governance and Nominating Committee, makes an annual determination as to the independence of each director using the current standards for "independence" established by the SEC and Nasdaq, additional criteria set forth in our Corporate Governance Principles and consideration of any other material relationship a director may have with the Company.
+Following completion of these questionnaires, the Board, with the assistance of the Corporate Governance and Nominating Committee, makes an annual determination as to the independence of each director using the current standards for "independence" established by the SEC and the NYSE, additional criteria set forth in our Corporate Governance Principles and consideration of any other material relationship a director may have with the Company.

 The Board determined that each of Messrs.
-Bencuya, Hilton, Leza and Meyers is an "independent director" under applicable SEC rules and the Nasdaq listing standards.
+Abdi, Bencuya, Hilton, Leza and Meyers is an "independent director" under applicable SEC rules and the NYSE listing standards.
 Mr. DiNardo, as our full-time President and Chief Executive Officer, is not an independent director.
-Mr. Leza is currently an independent director but was not considered an independent director during his service as President and Chief Executive Officer (Interim) from November 2011 until January 2012.
 In making its independence determination with respect to Mr. Guilbault, the Board evaluated ordinary course transactions during the last three fiscal years between us and our largest distributor, Future Electronics, Inc. ("Future"), of which Mr. Guilbault serves as an executive officer.
-The Board determined that, as a result of our business relationship with Future, Mr. Guilbault is not an "independent director" under the listing standards of Nasdaq.
+The Board determined that, as a result of our business relationship with Future, Mr. Guilbault is not an "independent director" under the listing standards of the NYSE.

-As a result of the foregoing, a majority of the Board and all directors serving on the Audit Committee, Corporate Governance and Nominating Committee, and the Compensation Committee are independent directors under applicable SEC rules and the Nasdaq listing standards.
+As a result of the foregoing, a majority of the Board and all directors serving on the Audit Committee, Corporate Governance and Nominating Committee, and the Compensation Committee are independent directors under applicable SEC rules and the NYSE listing standards.